On Being a Student

 than assigned, and does them even when none are assigned.
-The good student working in the laboratory does not merely follow instructions (though that is an important skill) but looks for opportunities to discover new things, try new things, or find better methods.
+The good student working in the laboratory does not merely follow instructions (though that is an important skill) but looks for opportunities to discover new things, try new things, and find better methods.
 When an opportunity arises to do a project outside of class, the good